ghc/ghc/doc/user-settings.md

 ```

 ## Miscellaneous

+By setting `stage1Only = True` you can disable building Stage2 GHC (i.e. the
+`ghc-stage2` executable) and Stage2 utilities, such as `haddock`.
+Note that all
+Stage0 and Stage1 libraries (including `compiler`) will still be built.
+Enabling
+this flag during installation leads to installing `ghc-stage1` instead of
+`ghc-stage2`, and `ghc-pkg` that was build with the Stage0 compiler.

 To change the default behaviour of Hadrian with respect to building split
 objects, override the `splitObjects` setting of the `Flavour` record: